prabudewage/portfolio/README.md

 ## Projects
 ### Estimation of Particlulate Matter Concentration in United States
 <!--[Publication](https://www.mdpi.com/1424-8220/22/8/3048) -->
+In the development of nationwide PM$_{2.5}$ models, a diverse array of predictor variables was harnessed.
+This included high-temporal AOD data derived from the GOES-16 geostationary satellite, meteorological variables sourced from the ECMWF, ancillary data gathered from various external sources, location-specific solar angles, and reanalysis data related to AOD and air pollutant gases, obtained from the MERRA-2 database. these variables originate from disparate sources, each characterized by distinct coordinate systems and temporal resolutions.
+To align these datasets, a linear interpolation method was applied, albeit with noticeable consequences on model performance.
+In particular, among the most influential variables that contributed to this performance were AOD, specific humidity, dew point temperature, carbon monoxide, and carbon dioxide.

 - Led data collection, processing, and analysis of 53 atmospheric variables from in-situ and remote sensing data utilizing Linux HPC clusters to fit and validate empirical machine learning models for predicting Particulate Matter concentration with 85% accuracy.
 - Developed a physics-based algorithm for humidity correction in Particulate Matter concentration for commercially available low-cost sensors that do not incorporate a dry mechanism.
 This improvement increased the accuracy of data by 5% in R2 value.